Looking out over the Moki Dugway to the Valley of the Gods

-IN 12 months of travel the question we’ve copped the most is “how can you afford it?”.
+IN almost five years of travel the question we’ve been asked the most is “how can you afford to travel for so long”?

-We don’t have rich parents, we haven’t scored a huge inheritance and no, we didn’t win the lottery, but somehow we’re travelling around the world.
-We made it almost two years into a multi-year tour before stopping to work, proving you can have your cake and eat it too (if your cake is a supermarket special eaten in a muddy field next to your tent) and the truth is it’s not hard.
+We don’t have rich parents, we haven’t scored a huge inheritance and no, we didn’t win the lottery, but somehow we’re travelling around the world – and we’ve been doing it since 2014!
+We’ve made it from Scotland to Malaysia and onwards from Alaska to South America – largely by bike – as part of a multi-year, multi-continent tour, thus proving you can have your cake and eat it too (if your cake is a supermarket special eaten in a muddy field next to your tent) and the truth is it’s not (really) very hard.

-First of all we had to decide to do it and secondly we saved our butts off.
-We scrimped and lived like peasants for two years in the hopes of accruing enough for a decent trip and by the end of it we had about $30,000 AU.
-The truth is we’d hoped for more but life (aka: our chocolate addiction) got in the way and the equipment cost a small fortune itself (bike, panniers, clothing, tent etc to last four years).
+First of all we had to decide to do it and secondly, we saved our butts off.
+We scrimped and saved for two years in the hopes of accruing enough for a decent trip and by the end of it we had about $30,000 AUD.
+The truth is we’d hoped for more but life got in the way and the equipment cost a small fortune itself (bike, panniers, clothing, tent etc to last five years).

 We knew our savings wouldn’t go the whole nine yards (not with our love of bakeries and cappuccinos) and so from the word go we brainstormed ways to supplement it.

 Most people we’ve met on the road have funded their world trips with work at one point or another.
-Some are fortunate enough to be IT wired and can work from their laptop on a beach in the Bahamas and others take a guitar and busk in the street or simply take seasonal jobs.
+Some work from their computer (whether it’s freelancing as a writer, photographer, designer or IT guru) with online English teaching becoming a solid little earner for travellers via websites such as Cambly.
+Others take a guitar and busk in the street or simply take seasonal jobs.
 We met a couple who made and sold jewellery (not a big earner) and others who have simply stopped their trip to work for a few months before taking it back up again.

-Whether you use sites like www.helpx.net or www.wwoof.net (part time work for food and board) to save some dollars, sleep in ditches, hound Couchsurfing hosts or dumpster dive (we’ve met people who did all those things) it all helps the bottom fiscal line and the underlying message is this: where there’s a will there’s a way.
+Whether you use sites like HelpX or Woofing (part time work for food and board) to save some dollars, sleep in ditches, hound Couchsurfing hosts or dumpster dive (we’ve met people who did all those things) it all helps the bottom fiscal line and the underlying message is this: where there’s a will there’s a way.